gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Here are the new features introduced in this Gradle release.

+### Choose applicable platforms, build types and flavors for a native component (i)

+It is now possible to specify a global set of build types, platforms and flavors and then specifically choose which of these should apply for a particular component.
+This makes it easier to have a single plugin that adds support for a bunch of platforms, build types, and/or flavors, and have the build script choose which of these are appropriate.

+- `buildTypes` is now `model.buildTypes`
+- `targetPlatforms` is now `model.platforms`
+- `executable.flavors` or `library.flavors` is now `model.flavors`

+    model {
+        platforms {
+            x86 {
+                ... config
+            }
+        }
+        buildTypes {
+            debug
+        }
+        flavors {
+            custom
+        }
+        ...
+Many others, perhaps added by capability plugins }

+    executables {
+        main {
+            targetPlatforms "x86" // Only build for this platform targetFlavors "foo", "bar" // Build these 2 flavors
+            // targetBuildTypes - without this, all build types are targeted.
+        }
+    }

+#### Current Limitations

+- The `component.target*` methods match on element _name_.
+It is not possible to supply an element instance at this time.

+### Improved notation for declaring library dependencies when building native binaries (i)

+When building native binaries, it is now possible to declare a dependency on a library using a dependency notation.

+    libraries {
+        hello
+    }

+    executables {
+        main
+    }
+    sources {
+        main {
+            cpp {
+                lib library: 'hello', linkage: 'static'
+            }
+            c {
+                lib project: ':another', library: 'hi'
+            }
+        }
+    }

+The `project`, `library` and `linkage` attributes can be specified.
+Only `library` is required and must be the name of a library in the specified project, or in the current project if the `project` attribute is omitted.

+This notation based syntax provides a number of benefits over directly accessing the library when declaring the dependency requirement:

+- The library referenced does not have to be declared before the dependency declaration in the build script.
+- For libraries in another project, the depended-on project does not need to have been evaluated when the dependency declaration is added.
+- The linkage is clearly specified.

+### Declare header-only library dependencies in native binary projects (i)

+There are times when your source may require the headers of a library at compile time, but not require the library binary when linking.
+To support this use case, it is now possible to add a dependency on the 'api' linkage of a library.
+In this case, the headers of the library will be available when compiling, but no binary will be provided when linking.

+A dependency on the 'api' linkage can be specified by both the direct and the map-based syntax.

+    sources {
+        main {
+            cpp {
+                lib project: ':A', library: 'my-lib', linkage: 'api' lib libraries.hello.api
+            }
+        }
+    }

+### Include pre-built libraries in native binary projects (i)

+It would be very unusual for a sophisticated software project not to make some use of 3rd party system libraries.
+In some cases these libraries are already available locally.
+This version of Gradle makes it possible to reference these 'pre-built' libraries such that they can be referenced as a dependency in the same way as libraries built by Gradle.

+In order to reference pre-built libraries, they must be added to a local repository of type `PrebuiltLibraries`.
+For each library, the header directories to include can be defined, as well as the actual binary files for static and shared library linkages.

+    model {
+        repositories {
+            libs(PrebuiltLibraries) {
+                boost {
+                    headers.srcDir "libs/boost_1_55_0/boost"
+                }
+                util {
+                    headers.srcDir "libs/util/src/include"
+                    binaries.withType(StaticLibraryBinary) {
+                        staticLibraryFile = file("libs/util/bin/libutil.a")
+                    }
+                    binaries.withType(SharedLibraryBinary) {
+                        sharedLibraryFile = file("libs/util/bin/libutil.so")
+                    }
+                }
+            }
+        }
+    }

+Future releases of Gradle will provide full-featured dependency resolution for third-party libraries, as well as providing more sophisticated support for system libraries (such as the Windows SDK).
+`PrebuiltLibraries` takes a step in that direction, and provides a tool that can be used for many use cases.

+### Support for generated sources in native binary projects (i)

+Any `LanguageSourceSet` (e.g. `CSourceSet`, `CppSourceSet`) is now a `BuildableModelElement`, which means that a task can be supplied which will be executed before the sources are used.
+This makes it easy to include generated sources in your native binary project.

+A 'builder' task for a source set can be added using the `builtBy` method.
+All such tasks will be executed before the source set is used.
+The source set files and headers will still need to be explicitly configured, either as directory paths or by connecting task outputs.

+    sources {
+        main {
+            c {
+                builtBy tasks.generateCSources
+                source {
+                    srcDirs tasks.generateCSources.sourceDir
+                }
+                exportedHeaders {
+                    srcDirs tasks.generateCSources.headerDir
+                }
+            }
+        }
+    }

+As an added convenience, it is possible to specify that a source set is `generatedBy` a particular task.
+As well as linking the task as a 'builder' for the source set, Gradle will also inspect the generator task for `sourceDir` and `headerDir` output properties, which will then be automatically configured as source set inputs.

+Using this mechanism, the above example can be simplified to:

+    source {
+        main {
+            c {
+                generatedBy tasks.generateCSources
+            }
+        }
+    }

+See the `idl` sample in your Gradle distribution for a working example of generated sources for a native binary.

+### Objective-C and Objective-C++ Support (i)

+With Gradle 1.11, it is now possible to include 'Objective-C' and 'Objective-C++' source files to create a native library or executable.
+Including Objective-C and Objective-C++ sources in your project is straightforward.
+Whereas C++ sources are contained in a 'cpp' source directory, Objective-C source files should be located in a 'objectiveC' directory and Objective-C++ source files in a 'objectiveCpp' directory.
+These directory locations are by convention, and can be updated in your build script.

+Here's an example of how you can customize which source files and directories to include:

+    sources {
+        main {
+            // Configure an existing ObjectiveCSourceSet
+            objectiveC {
+                source {
+                    srcDirs "objectiveCFiles"
+                    include "**{@literal /}*.m"
+                }
+                exportedHeaders {
+                    srcDirs "includes"
+                }
+            }

+            objectiveCpp {
+                source {
+                    srcDirs "src/shared/objectiveCpp"
+                    include "**{@literal /}*.mm"
+                }
+                exportedHeaders {
+                    srcDirs "src/main/include"
+                }
+            }
+        }
+    }

 ### Generate Visual Studio configuration for a native binary project (i)

 One of the great things about using Gradle for building Java projects is the ability to generate IDE configuration files: this